A Survey of Zero-shot Generalisation in Deep Reinforcement Learning

-As the reward function, transition function, initial state distribution and emission function all take the context as input, the choice of context determines everything about the MDP apart from the action space, which we assume is fixed.
-Given a context $c$, we call the MDP resulting in the restriction of the CMDP $\mathcal{M}$ to the single context a \emph{context-MDP} $\mathcal{M}_c$.
-This is a specific task or environment, for example a single level of a game in Procgen, as specified by a single random seed that is the context.
+As the reward function, transition function, initial state distribution and emission function all take the context as input, the choice of context determines everything about the resulting MDP apart from the action space, which we assume is fixed.
+Given a context $c^*$, we call the MDP resulting in the restriction of the CMDP $\mathcal{M}$ to the single context a \emph{context-MDP} $\mathcal{M}_{c^*}$.
+Formally, this is a new CMDP with $p(c) := 1 \textrm{ if } c = c^* \textrm{ else } 0$.
+This is a specific task or environment instance, for example, a single level of a game in Procgen, as specified by a single random seed that is the context.

 Some MDPs have stochastic transition or reward functions.
 When these MDPs are simulated, researchers often have control of this stochasticity through the choice of a random seed.
 In theory, these stochastic MDPs could be considered deterministic contextual MDPs, where the context is the random seed.
 We do not consider stochastic MDPs as automatically contextual in this way and assume that the random seed is always chosen randomly, rather than being modelled as a context.
 This more closely maps to real-world scenarios with stochastic dynamics where we cannot control the stochasticity.